UPPMAX/programming_formalisms/docs/algorithms/assert.md

 test to find bugs.
 Use `assert` to specifify assumption on the output of a function `[Stroustrup, 1997][McConnell, 2004a]`.

-Superior to documentation, as it cannot be ignored.

-> Assert liberally to document internal assumptions and invariants
->
-> @sutter2004cpp chapter 68.

-## `assert` to document assumptions a developer makes

 ## Exercises